M-Files/Developer-Portal/Built-In/External-Object-Type-Data-Source/Custom/index.md

 Log into the vault using the client and test creating an item using the metadata card.
 New items should automatically be pushed into the remote data source on save, and be updated with their Id in that data source.

-<p class="note">If you encounter exceptions when creating new items, follow the steps in the Debugging and Diagnostics section.</p>
+If you encounter exceptions when creating new items, follow the steps in the Debugging and Diagnostics section.
+{:.note}

 ### Processing deletions